<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 While this formula calculates a monthly pension benefit, you can determine the lump sum equivalent by using the annuity to lump sum conversion table on Fidelity's website.

-Note that if Joe retires early, his benefit may be reduced based on an age-related penalty.
-For example, a 0.5% reduction to his benefit can be applied for each month before his standard retirement age.
+If Joe retires early, his benefit may be reduced based on an age-related penalty.
+For example, a 0.5% reduction to his benefit would be applied for each month before his standard retirement age.

 To illustrate the effect this penalty could have, let's assume Joe retires 24 months early.
-(For illustrative purposes, we will still assume that Joe will have worked a total of 25 years.)
+(For illustrative purposes, we will still assume Joe worked a total of 25 years.)
 Because each month is worth 0.5%, his entire monthly benefit would be reduced by 12%, making his benefit $1,320 per month.
-This is obviously a significant reduction — but, given extenuating life circumstances, it could make sense for Joe to retire early.
+This is obviously a significant reduction, but given extenuating life circumstances, it could make sense for Joe to retire early.

-Example Pension Benefit Calculation: Management AT&T Employee with Cash Balance Account
+Pension Benefit Calculation Example: Management AT&T Employee with Cash Balance Account

-About Sarah: Sarah is a Management employee who joined AT&T in 1995 and transitioned to the Cash Balance Account in 1997.
+About Sarah: Sarah is a manager who joined AT&T in 1995 and transitioned to the Cash Balance Account in 1997.
 This account was frozen in 2002, meaning her final balance from 2002 would be payable upon retirement, but hasn't been growing with contributions since 2002.

 If Sarah's Cash Balance Account balance in 2002 was $50,000:

 1. Vesting Period.
-Because Sarah has met her vesting period (5 years), she is fully eligible for the balance.
+Because Sarah has met her vesting period (five years), she is fully eligible for the balance.

 2. Payout Options.
 At retirement, she can either receive a lump sum payout of the full amount or convert this balance to an annuity for monthly income.

-If Sarah chooses an annuity payout, her monthly income would depend on other factors, such as her age, and the plan's annuity rate at retirement.
+If Sarah chooses an annuity, her monthly income would depend on other factors, such as her age and the plan's annuity rate at retirement.

-Example Pension Benefit Calculation: Management AT&T Employee with Current Active Management (CAM) Plan
+Pension Benefit Calculation Example: Management AT&T Employee with Current Active Management (CAM) Plan

 1. Vesting Period.
-The CAM Plan's vesting period is 3 years, so Alex has met that requirement.
+The CAM Plan's vesting period is three years, so Alex has met that requirement.

 2. Payout Options.
-Alex can receive his amount as a lump sum or annuity.
+Alex can receive his pension as a lump sum payout or annuity.
 However, like other pension plan options, he may incur early retirement penalties if he retires before his standard retirement date.

 Final Pension Example: AT&T Employee with Multiple Pension Types